 GEOG 3340 Geographies of Migration (4 qtr. hrs.)

 This course explores contemporary movement of people across international borders and the social, cultural, political, economic, and environmental repercussions of such movements.
 The class looks at the global flow of people across national boundaries and the ways in which these dispersed peoples build and maintain social networks across national borders.
-While do so, we address the role of globalization in international migration processes.
+While doing so, we address the role of globalization in international migration processes.
 What motivates people to move long distances, often across several international borders and at considerable financial and psychological cost?
-How do migrants change - and how in turn do they bring change, social as well as economic, to new destinations as well as places left behind?
+How do migrants change--and how in turn do they bring change, social as well as economic, to new destinations as well as places left behind?
 This course examines politics and patterns of migration, transnational migration, and immigration to the United States.